Basic Laws of Sweden: Instrument of Government

 The most important of the fundamental laws is the Instrument of Government (regeringsformen, RF).
 It sets out the basic principles for political life in Sweden defining rights and freedoms.

 The 1974 Instrument of Government grants the power to commission a prime minister to the Riksdag, at the nomination of the Speaker of the Riksdag, who following a vote in the Riksdag signs the letter of commission on behalf of the Riksdag.
 The prime minister is appointed when the majority of the Riksdag does not vote against the nominee, thus making it possible to form minority governments.
 The prime minister appoints members of the government, including heads of ministries.
 The government collectively decides on issues after hearing the report of the head of the ministry concerned.
 At least five members of the government need to be present for a decisional quorum to be made.
-In practice, reports are written and discussions very rare during formal cabinet meetings.
+In practice, reports are written and discussions are very rare during formal cabinet meetings.

 Constitutional functions for the head of state, i.e., the monarch, include heading the cabinet councils (the king plus the members of the government), heading the Council on Foreign Affairs, recognizing new cabinets (in the Council of State), and opening the annual session of the Riksdag.
 The monarch is to be continually briefed on governmental issues—in the Council of State or directly by the prime minister.

 The first constitutional Instrument of Government was enacted in 1719, marking the transition from autocracy to parliamentarism.
 Sweden's bloodless coup d'état of 1772 was legitimized by the Riksdag of the Estates in new versions of the Instrument of Government, Swedish Constitution of 1772 and the Union and Security Act from 1789, making the king a "constitutional autocrat".
 When the ancient Swedish land in 1809 was split into two parts, and the Grand Duchy of Finland was created as an autonomous part of the Russian Empire, this constitutional autocracy was not formally abolished or replaced.
 Finland gained independence as a republic in 1917, and its parliament used the Swedish Constitution of 1772 as legal basis to operate until the country adopted its new constitution in 1919.